Workplace Mediation & Coaching

 Organisational Coaching

-Coaching provides an individual to clarify their thoughts, find and generate new insights, access more of their potential, experiment and try new things, disrupt unhelpful existing thinking patterns and build new thinking patterns.
+Coaching provides opportunity for individuals to clarify their thoughts, find and generate new insights.
+The coach is able to uncover their true potential, experiment and try new things, disrupt unhelpful existing thinking patterns and build new thinking patterns through coaching.

 Mentoring